DerFL/doc-scgpt/README.md

 # scGPT

-This is the official codebase for **scGPT: Towards Building a Foundation Model for Single-Cell Multi-omics Using Generative AI**.
+This repository is forked from the official codebase for **scGPT: Towards Building a Foundation Model for Single-Cell Multi-omics Using Generative AI**.

 ## Installation